-You can protect your home from further carpenter bee incursions with proper preparation.
+You can protect your home from further carpenter bee damage with proper preparation.
 If you deny them a place to stay, they will bypass your property.
 Here are some preventative tips you can use to keep carpenter bees away:

 - Treat Wood – Wood that has paint, varnish, or some sort of sealant will deter carpenter bees.
 Make sure any paint or treatment is on the bottom side of the wood.
 This often-neglected side of the wood is a carpenter bee’s favorite entrance.

 - Use Metal, Plastic, and Vinyl – If you have repeated issues with carpenter bees, use metal and other alternative materials for decks, siding, and outside furniture.

 - Seal Cracks – Close any holes or cracks in any wood.
 Check for nail holes and split sides on every wood surface on the exterior of your home.